 Once all the coding has been done and the website’s code has been debugged (removing code errors) and debugged, and debugged again, it needs to be uploaded to the server and the database needs to be created.
 This includes all the html web pages, its style sheets and content such as images and videos.
 In order to do this a File Transfer Protocol (FTP) software is used to move the files from a computer to the server.
 Upon transfer of the files to the server the website is immediately available and functional.

 The above article was intended to give a very brief overview of the processes that go on behind the scene and which the customer is normally not aware of.
 Many hours actually goes into designing and developing the website and making sure that it is fully and properly functioning.
+In this article we discuss mobile or responsive websites.

 You are welcome to ask questions, make any comments or share your opinion.